SequencingDOTcom/App-Market-API/README.md

-# App-Market-API-bootstrap-code
+# Bootstrap code for Sequencing.com's App Market API
-Libraries for authenticating and communicating using Sequencing.com's App Market API
+Libraries for adding Sequencing.com's App Market API to your system.
+Enables your system to authenticate and communicate with Sequencing.com so that you can offer your software app in Sequencing.com's App Market while hosting and running the software on your own system.